The Hemp Plant

 Unit Economics

-Unlike other energy crops that require a multi-year commitment to see a return on investment, hemp is profitable to farmers from year one.
+Unlike other crops that require a multi-year commitment to see a return on investment, hemp is profitable to farmers from year one.

 From Farm to Customer